octokatt/wiki-code/README.md

 ---
-description: Katt's Resources for SQL stuff
+description: Katt's Resources for code stuff
 ---

+# The Code Wiki

+I, like many a person before me, learned to code, and took notes on the code I learned to use.
+Within this file structure is the code I learned to use, plus or minus several years of learning that hasn't made it from physical notebooks into Markdown.

+## Current Main Sections

+The majority of my coding has been for data science, with occasional forays into using Ruby to assemble websites.
+Thus, you'll get to see:

+* Python
-# SQL Notes
+* SQL

-Hi Cash App folk!

-Because NDAs mean I cannot share code I've previously written, I've made a guidebook of best practices and code snippets I've found useful over my career.
-I've written this for a layperson, but with links to help reach the next stages of SQL knowledge.

-I hope this will be a useful demonstration of my knowledge; at the very least, it's been a great exercise for me to organize some of my thoughts.

-Cheers!
+* TBD?